viyomam/viyomamtalk/README.md

 ## Deploying your own instance

-1. Create your new app in [Firebase dashboard](https://www.firebase.com/account/)
+1. Create your new app in [Firebase dashboard](https://console.firebase.google.com/)

+2. Copy and paste `apiKey` from your Firebase app console's `Overview > Add Firebase to your web app` to `src/config.js`

+3. Enable `Google` Authentication in your Firebase app console's `Auth > Sign-in method` settings

-2. Change `firebase` value to your app name in `firebase.json`
+4. Change `projects.default` value to your app name in `.firebaserc`

-3. Run `npm install` and `npm run build`
+5. Run `npm install` and `npm run build`

-4. Run `npm run login` to login to Firebase
+6. Run `npm run login` to login to Firebase

-5. Run `npm run bootstrap` to copy initial data structure to Firebase
+7. Run `npm run bootstrap` to copy the initial data structure to Firebase

-6. Run `npm run deploy` to deploy the app and security rules to Firebase
+8. Run `npm run deploy` to deploy the app and security rules to Firebase

-7. Enable Google Authentication in your Firebase instance's `Login & Auth` settings
+## Running locally

+`npm start` will start the development server on `localhost:4000`

 ## Adding admin users